neqto: Docs

 NoteEnter a description.

-Serial IDEnter the serial ID of the neqto: Bridge.
+Serial ID (Required)Enter the serial ID of the NEQTO Bridge.

 • The order of precedence for Environment Variables from highest to lowest is as follows: Nodes, Templates, Scripts.